 - Think it over: Even if you’re happy with the proposal, always give yourself a night’s sleep to think things over.
 It’s important not to let the emotion of the moment sway you; it’s always wise to reflect on the offer and ideally discuss it with someone you trust.

 Consider your options

 If you don’t get exactly what you want from the conversation, stay calm and give yourself time to decide on your response.

-”Don’t issue an ultimatum if you don’t get what you want,” says Matt.
+”Don’t issue an ultimatum if you don’t get what you want,” says Ricky.
 “Just buy yourself some time instead – say, ‘I’d like to think about that and come back to you’.
 Don’t get emotional or petty.
 Stay calm and professional, and take some time to reflect.”

 In some cases, if you don’t get what you want it may be that the manager simply doesn’t have it in their power to do anything at the current time.
-“In such a case, say that you’d like to put in a date for a review,” says Matt.
+“In such a case, say that you’d like to put in a date for a review,” says Ricky.
 “Ask: when do you think we might be able to move on this?
 Note the date and follow up accordingly.”

 Always end positively.
 Regardless of the outcome, make sure you finish the meeting on a constructive note and show your appreciation for the time you’ve been given.